robomq/robomq.io/docs/STOMP.md

 ```

 ### Consumer
-The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker.
+The first step is the same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 Then you need to set a few callback functions.
 They play an significant role in this library.
 For example, callback on message and error.